 PARISHES AND MIGRATION

-Our annual symposium will take place at the University of Warwick on Saturday 12 May 2018 between 10.30 and 18.00.
+Our annual symposium will take place at the University of Warwick on Saturday 12 May 2018 10.30-18.00.
 It explores developments and historiographical trends linking parishes and migration from different perspectives.
 This includes classic demographic approaches as well as new insights inspired by cultural and global history.
 We are delighted to announce our keynote address:

 We gratefully acknowledge support from

 The European Commission, Marie Skłodowska-Curie actions in the framework of HORIZON 2020

 !!!
 BOOKING NOW OPEN !!!

 See also 'The Sick Bow in the Church: Medical Care and Surgery in the Village of Oplinter / Brabant, Belgium (14th-16th century)', a post on health provision for pilgrims by Bart Minnen written especially for the Symposium.